Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Delivery methods.
 Want to send funds to be picked up in cash?
 Want to send directly to a bank account or a mobile money app?
 Check for a service that lets you send funds the way you want.

-- Sending limits.
-If you’re sending a large amount, you might run into maximum transfer restrictions.
+- What the limits are.
+If you’re sending a large amount you might run into maximum transfer restrictions.
 But if you’re sending a very small amount, it might be below the minimums of a certain platform.
-Make sure a provider is able to send the amount you want.
+Look for an option where the limits work for you.

-- Use your bank.
+- Make a bank transfer.
 You can walk into your local bank branch or go online to see if your bank can send money to Chile.
 It can be convenient, but transfers are often slower and more expensive than other options.

-- Use an online money transfer service.
-Dedicated money transfer services typically offer some of the quickest and most cost-effective money transfers, but you’ll need to sign up for an account.
+- Use a money transfer service.
+Dedicated money transfer services typically offer some of the quickest and most cost-effective money transfers around.

 - Send cash.
-If you want the funds to arrive as cash on the other end, you can use a transfer service with agent locations, like Western Union or MoneyGram, to send money to a chosen pickup point.
+If you want the funds to arrive as cash on the other end, you can use a service like Western Union or MoneyGram to send money to a chosen pick-up point.

 - Use another platform like PayPal.
-Many money apps and payment services offer overseas transfers, but fees and exchange rates tend to be less competitive than what you’d get with a company that specializes in international transfers.
+Many money apps and payment services will allow international transfers, but additional fees can apply, the rates may vary widely and the value-for-money will often fall short of what you can get with a specialised international money transfer service.